 They offer processing of 35mm, 120, and 4×5 film, whether it is C-41 color or black and white.
 Additionally, APS, 110, and 126 film can all be developed, if you come across any.

 Expect to find standard photo lab services, like printing, scanning, framing, and photo restoration.

 With so few places to develop film in Tampa, we searched high and low for any additional options.
-Located about 25 miles away in St. Petersburg, Zebra Color is a photo lab that accepts film.
+Located about 25 miles away in St. Petersburg, Zebra Color is another photo lab that still accepts film.

 Unfortunately, they’ve stopped developing film in-house, instead sending it elsewhere.
 Naturally, this has led to pretty decent wait times (around two weeks) to get your film returned to you.